Nethereum/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/node.md

 ##  What is an Ethereum node?

 ####  tl;dr
 Nodes are the point of entry of your [Dapp](/docs/Ethereum-glossary-for-newbies/Dapp.md) to the Ethereum network, they are the equivalent of a back-end for decentralized networks.
-You can run your own node locally or connect to a remote one.
+You can run your own node locally or connect to a remote node.

 ###  Detailed explanation
 Nodes are instances of the Ethereum network.
 Each node hosts all the Ethereum transactions ever made and syncs with the network.